Score Optional Sections

 Comments

-In the Transitions Assessment section, specific data for the four transition activity areas, based on the completion of the most recent transition assessment, is provided.
+In the Transitions Assessment section, specific data, either numerical or descriptive, for the four transition activity areas, based on the completion of the most recent transition assessment, is provided.

 Comments